djaessel/Py2MBScript/README.md

 This will be transformed into the MBScript global variable with dollar sign later on.

 In later stages there might be a track of the global variables and more advanced usage possible.
-For now the act inside Python like local variables, but in MBScript as global.
+For now they act inside Python like local variables, but in MBScript as global.

 ### Local Variables & Script Parameters
 Local variables work like typical local python variables.